yu-ming-chen/tp/docs/DeveloperGuide.md

 This section explains the `Edit Expenditure Command`.

-The following command results in the specified expenditure of the particular index to be edited within the Budget.
-As such, this command requires a compulsory index to specify the particular expenditure, along with a field at which the user would like to edit.
+The following command results in the specified expenditure of the particular index to be edited within the `Budget Page`.
+As such, this command requires a compulsory index to specify the particular expenditure, along with a field at which the user would like to edit (`NAME`, `PRICE`, `TAG`).

 Only when the index is valid (within the range of existing expenditures), and the user provides at least one field to be edited, does the command execute successfully.

-The following sequence diagram shows the interactions between the `Logic` and `Model` components of NUSave, depicting a scenario where the user would like to edit the first expenditure on his/her list, and change the `NAME`, `PRICE` and `TAG` to `Basketball`, `50` and `Ball` accordingly.
+The following sequence diagram shows the interactions between the `Logic` and `Model` components of NUSave, depicting a scenario where the user would like to edit the first expenditure on his/her list, and change the previous `NAME`, `PRICE` and `TAG` to `Basketball`, `50` and `Ball` accordingly.

 ![EditExpenditureCommand Sequence Diagram](diagrams/commandsPlantUML/diagram/EditExpenditureCommand.png)

+Figure 4.3.3.2.1: Sequence diagram  for delete edit command in budget page view.

+1. Beginning with the `LogicManager`, the `LogicManager` hands the given user input to the `BudgetPageParser` to be parsed.
+2. The `BudgetPageParser` will identify the command given by the user and create an `EditExpenditureCommandParser`.
+3. The `BudgetPageParser` will pass the user input into the newly created `EditExpenditureCommandParser`.
+4. The `EditExpenditureCommandParser` will create an `ExpenditureIndex` with the given parameters **index**  from the user input.
+5. The `EditExpenditureCommandParser` will then create an `EditExpenditureDescriptor` with the given parameters of **name**, **price** and **tags**.
+6. The `EditExpenditureCommandParser` will then create an `EditExpenditureCommand` with the `Expenditure Index` and `EditExpenditureDescriptor`.
+7. The `EditExpenditureCommandParser` will then return the `EditExpenditureCommand` object back to the `LogicManager`.
+8. `LogicManager` will now call the `execute` method in the `EditExpenditureCommand` object, with the `Model` as a parameter.
+7. The `EditExpenditureCommand`'s `execute` method will now call the `editExpenditure` method of the existing `Model` object passed in and update the `Expenditure` with a new `Expenditure` object within NUSave.
+8. The `EditExpenditureCommand` then returns a `CommandResult` indicating the successful editing of the `Expenditure`.

+With the above sequence, an expenditure will be successfully edited by the user in his NUSave application, and it will be reflected on the user interface through the successful `CommandResult` and updated budget list.

 #### 4.3.4.
 Sort Commands